UPDATED: FEBRUARY 07, 2023 | 2 MIN READ

 Why is price transparency important in healthcare?

-Healthcare is becoming increasingly expensive and making decisions surrounding care can have life-long physical and financial consequences.
+Healthcare is becoming increasingly expensive, and decisions surrounding care can have life-long physical and financial consequences.
 Price transparency is vital to making patients feel prepared and informed.

 What are the benefits of clear pricing in healthcare?

 Clear pricing in healthcare helps set clear expectations between patient and practitioner.
-Hospitals need to follow new transparency rules to remain compliant, receive proper reimbursements, and maintain good patient relationships.
+Hospitals must follow new transparency rules to remain compliant, receive proper reimbursements, and maintain good patient relationships.

 Power to the Patients Conclusion

 Patients have a legal right to know a hospital’s prices before they receive care.
-Now they must step up and exercise this right by demanding price transparency as a service condition.
+Now they must exercise this right by demanding price transparency as a service condition.

 Before making your healthcare appointments, check the provider’s website for pricing or ask them to provide it.
 By coming together to demand quality care at clear prices, consumers can enjoy substantial healthcare savings in the future.
 Additionally, take the time to get health insurance quotes to ensure you’re properly covered.